Multi-step income statement: clarity for small businesses

 Complete non-operating expenses and revenues

-Non-operating items refer to expenses and revenues that are not directly tied to your core operations.
-Instead, these liabilities arise from events or transactions that aren’t regular.
+Non-operating items are expenses and revenues that are not directly tied to your core operations.
+They arise from events or transactions that do not occur regularly.

-Examples of non-operating expenses include inventory write-offs, interest expenses, and income tax.
+Examples of non-operating expenses include inventory write-offs and interest expenses.
+Income tax is also a key non-operating item, with reporting standards requiring a final calculation of net income after taxes and extraordinary items.
 Examples of non-operating revenues include dividends and investments.

 These get recorded in other revenue and expenses (or non-operating revenue and expenses).
 The difference between the two is your non-operating profit.